AmirSalama20/Udemy-Course-Market-Analysis-Power-BI-/README.md

 # Udemy-Course-Market-Analysis-Power-BI-
-This project analyzes Udemy data to identify what drives course success and popularity.
-It highlights top courses, key success factors, and trending learning domains.
-Using Power BI, raw data was turned into interactive dashboards that provide insights into online learning trends and support data-driven decisions.
+Uncovering the key drivers of Udemy course success is the focus of this analysis.
+It explores top-performing courses, success factors, and emerging learning trends across domains.
+Using Power BI, raw data was transformed into interactive dashboards that provide actionable insights into online learning patterns and support data-driven decision-making.